beerose/numerical-analysis-app/database/README.md

+# 🚛 Deployment

+We're deploying the database on heroku as https://numerical-db.herokuapp.com/

-# How to setup a database?
+# 🔌 How to setup a database?

 ```sh
 yarn db:setup